 If you're like most people, I know exactly the look on your face right now.
 It's one filled with confusion and a little judgment — what kind of Latina doesn't speak Spanish?
-Are you even really Latina if you don't?
+Are you really Latina if you don't?

 You might have noticed that I said I don't speak Spanish, instead of I can't speak Spanish.
 I can speak the language, although it's a bit broken.
 A little backstory: I'm biracial.
 My mother is Puerto Rican, and my father is black.
 Growing up in white suburban Maryland, my mother didn't have much of a need to speak Spanish around my siblings and me.
 But over time, I picked it up from her and my Nuyorican family when we visited.
 (Plus, eavesdropping on my mom's phone conversations with my grandmother and aunt ensured that I understood it better than any of them thought.)
 I eventually minored in Spanish in college; now, it slips out fluently from time to time — while ordering at the bodega, while visiting Mexico, while having a few cocktails and feeling my reservations melt away.